 - ¾ cup olive oil

-- Roughly chop the prawns/shrimp into small pieces no bigger then the size of a pea.
-Place in a bowl along with the almond flour, egg and grated onion and stir until well combined.
+- Place 300g of the shrimp in a food processor and pulse, Roughly chop the other 200g prawns/shrimp into small pieces no bigger then the size of a pea.
+Place all of the shrimp in a bowl along with the almond flour, egg and grated onion and stir until well combined.

 - Add in the lemon zest, juice, chopped parsley and sprinkle with salt and pepper.